ska-telescope/ska-sdp-qa-signal-display/README.md

 # Getting Started

-**To get the QA Display running services should be started in the following order:**
+**To get the Signal Display running services should be started in the following order:**

 **Step 1:** Follow the steps in the [QA Data API](https://gitlab.com/ska-telescope/ska-sdp-qa-data-api) README to start up the the Data API, Kafka and Redis.\
 **Step 2** Then start [QA Metric Generator](https://gitlab.com/ska-telescope/ska-sdp-qa-metric-generator) using information in it's README.\
-**Step 3:** Finally start the [SKAO QA Display](https://gitlab.com/ska-telescope/sdp/ska-sdp-qa-display) in this repository, using the steps below.\
+**Step 3:** Finally start the [SKAO Signal Display](https://gitlab.com/ska-telescope/sdp/ska-sdp-qa-display) in this repository, using the steps below.\
 **Sending spoof data to display:** Consult the README in the [metric-generator](https://gitlab.com/ska-telescope/ska-sdp-qa-metric-generator/-/tree/main/metric-generator) folder.

 ## Option-1: Using Container